 As mentioned above, please try restarting your computer as a first step.
 This will fix many connection problems.

-The first thing to try is temporarily disabling any firewall software you use.
-(What a firewall really does is block certain connections.
+The next thing to try is temporarily disabling any firewall software you use.
+(What a firewall does is block certain connections.
 If some connections are mysteriously getting blocked, it may be caused by firewall software that has decided the connections are "suspicious".)

 We have instructions explaining how to disable the Windows Firewall software and the firewalls included in various Norton Internet Security and Norton AntiVirus products.
 If you use different firewall software, please see the instructions that came with that software.

 If you are just having problems sending messages, and you can receive mail from other people, then your ISP may be blocking your outgoing connection.
-Check that your e-mail program is set to use port 587 for outgoing mail.
-If it's using port 25 try changing the outgoing port number to 587.
+Check that your email program is set to use port 587 or 465 for outgoing mail.
+If it's using port 25, try changing the outgoing port number to 587.

 After changing the port number, move (or delete) any messages in the outbox and try sending a new message.
 If successful, then try recreating the other messages (don't send the previous ones that were in the outbox).